How much does it cost to visit Berlin? A locals perspective

 A private ensuite room in a hostel will start at around €50 per night at the stylish Plus Hostel, Berlin and €52 at the uber cool Generator Hostel in Mitte.
 This is one city where an AirBnB rental isn’t necessarily a better value than a private hostel room or hotel.

-2. A decent cup of coffee.
+2. A decent cup of coffee in Berlin costs..

 Cappuccino can be found at any späti, which is the German word for a corner store.
 I personally like a more traditional cafe in Kreuzkölln called Schaumschläger.
 Theirs is €2 but worth it, plus they have free WiFi.

-3. Your favourite visitor attraction in the city.
+3. Favourite visitor attraction in Berlin?

 Here’s the good news!
 All of my favorite things to do are free.
 Berlin has fantastic street art at places like Yaam beach, Raw Tempel and generally all around Kreuzberg.
 The parliament building with a glass dome at the top that gives a panoramic view of the city is also free though you do need to wait in line to secure tickets.
+Plus, the abandoned airfield turned park, Tempelhof is incredible at sunset and THE place to be.

 There are two airports and for both you’ll need a bus and UBahn combo.
-Tickets run at €2.70 for a one-way fare.
+Tickets run at €3.30 for a one-way fare.

-5. Best value lunch in the city.
+5. Best value lunch in Berlin

 The Jamaican beef stew at Rosa Caleta